-- For all other clients, the therapist will meet the family at the end of the sidewalk entranceway.
+- For all other clients, the therapist will meet the family at the entranceway.

 - Wellness checks: Take temperature of child with infrared forehead thermometer.
 Please keep the child home if runny nose or cough.

-- If well (no fever, runny nose, or cough) parent will hand off the child to the therapist and coordinate a time for pick up w/therapist before leaving.
+- If well (no fever, runny nose, or cough) parent will hand off the child to the therapist and coordinate a time for pick up with therapist before leaving.

 - Before entering the gym, the child will wash their hands or use hand sanitizer and wipe feet with a baby wipe before entering the gym area.

-- The staging area in the waiting room will be used to store child’s items such as backpacks, jackets, etc. The fewer personal items brought into the clinic the better the environmental control.
+- The waiting room will be used to store child’s items such as backpacks, jackets, etc. The fewer personal items brought into the clinic the better the environmental control.

-Parents (wearing cloth face coverings) must meet the therapist and child outside the door on the sidewalk.
+Parents (wearing cloth face coverings) must meet the therapist and child outside the door.
 If more than one treating pair (child & therapist) is present exiting or waiting for a parent to pick up, keep physical distance to 6-ft between pairs.

 Please be prompt for pickup, otherwise, you may delay the start of the next child’s therapy time.